 TRAINING (Sewing Machine Operator)

 Sakshi, CAF India & Rio Tinto Livelihood Centre, Dundahera, Gurugram provides Sewing Machine Operator Course to participants who are in search of livelihood in Garment Industry.
-Through this course participants learn basics of sewing including types of needles, threads,
+Through this course participants learn basics of sewing including types of needles, threads, and stitches as well as they learn operations and adjustment of Loc kstitch Sewing Machines.

 As we already know, in garment factories garments are made from the fabrics following a chain of process like all parts of stitching is done by combining the different garment components.
 So as a Seamster, It is essential to know and practise the various types of stitching parts that’s why, participants are taught to make different part of stitching such as Sleeve Placket, Cuff Making, Collar, Pocket (V-shape, Round), Pintex, Cuff (Simple, Cut & Run) as well as Straight Stitching, Circle and Square stitching was also taught them as per the demand of garment industry.